PracticalAstronomyCrew/knowledgebase/docs/source/pm/p3-variable-stars.rst

     * Observations

         * You will observe the variable star in the B,V and R filters over the duration of the night
-        * If possible, take standard star fields at the start, middle, and end of your observations to allow for calibration to the magnitude scale.
+        * If possible, take standard star fields at the start and end of your observations to allow for calibration to the magnitude scale.

     * Tools